Monday, April 2, 2012

 The Ace of Spades (1935) -- Based on a novel by John Crawford Fraser, blackmail and murder are featured in this crime drama.
 Starring Michael Hogan, Dorothy Boyd, and Geraldine Fitzgerald.

-The Ape Man (1943) -- The unmentally sound Dr. James Brewster (Bela Lugosi) conducts radical experiments that transform him into a half-ape humanoid.
+The Ape Man (1943) -- The mentally unsound Dr. James Brewster (Bela Lugosi) conducts radical experiments that transform him into a half-ape humanoid.
 With the aid of a gorilla, Brewster seeks out human victims in hopes of finding a cure using their spinal fluid.
 Also starring Louise Currie, Wallace Ford, and Henry Hall.

 Bandits of Chinatown (19??) -- Okuda and Yurkiw mention this title in their book, but I have not come across any information on a film containing this title.
 They probably meant Shadows Over Chinatown (1946).
 See entry below.